1. Why join an AKTG trip? / Why choose AKTG over other companies?

 11. I am traveling solo: can I join an AKTG trip?

 Independent travelers can sign up for any scheduled trip that has availability.
-However, our trips require a minimum of two to three people depending upon the trip.

 If you elect to not change trips and the minimum for the tour is not met, you will be contacted the day prior to departure to be notified.
 You will have the option of paying for the additional spots to meet the minimum and having a private trip or attempting to reschedule again.